-The wolf spiders (Lycosidae) are characteristically diurnal hunters with well developed eyes and excellent eyesight.
-Our 38 species (5% of the total) include many that are familiar inhabitants not only of grasslands, heathlands and other open habitats but domestic gardens and urban wasteland as well.
-Females may be immediately recognised in the breeding season by their habit of carrying their egg-sac attached to their spinnerets, a behavioural trait almost unique to this family.
+The wolf spiders (Lycosidae) are characteristically diurnal hunters with well-developed eyes and excellent eyesight.
+Our 38 species (6% of the total) include many that are familiar inhabitants not only of grasslands, heathlands and other open habitats but domestic gardens and urban wasteland as well.
+Females may be immediately recognised in the breeding season by their habit of carrying their egg sac attached to their spinnerets, a behavioural trait almost confined to this family.
 They are almost exclusively ground-active, with only Pardosa nigriceps regularly found in the field layer of grasslands and heaths.
 The largest genus is Pardosa (15 species) which includes some of our commonest spiders.
-Pardosa amentata, P. palustris and P. pullata are found throughout Britain and are often very abundant.
+Pardosa amentata, P. palustris, and P. pullata are found throughout Britain and are often very abundant.
 In addition to the open habitats already mentioned, wolf spiders are also characteristic inhabitants of wetlands.
-Typical species of marshes, bogs and fens include the six species of Pirata, of which P. piraticus is the commonest and most widespread, Pardosa purbeckensis (salt marshes), Arctosa leopardus and the rare Hygrolycosa rubrofasciata, found in fenlands mainly in East Anglia.
-Our wolf spiders include five Red Data Book species and six Nationally Notable species.
-The RDB listed species include Pardosa paludicola (RDB3) from half a dozen sites in southern Britain where it usually occurs in long grass near water, Alopecosa fabrilis (RDB1) known from two heathland sites in Dorset and Surrey, Arctosa fulvolineata (RDB3) from a few saltmarsh sites in southern and eastern England, Arctosa alpigena from some 10 sites on mountains above 1000 m in northern Scotland and Aulonia albimana, known from only one grassland site on the Isle of Wight.
-In addition, four of the six Nationally Notable species are restricted to the southern half of Britain.
+Typical species of marshes, bogs and fens include the six species of Pirata, of which P. piraticus is the commonest and most widespread, as well as Pardosa purbeckensis (salt marshes), Arctosa leopardus, and the rare Hygrolycosa rubrofasciata which is found in fenlands mainly in East Anglia.
+Our wolf spiders include 18 National Rarities, eight of which are also

+Red Listed or Near Threatened.
+The Red Listed species include Pardosa paludicola (Endangered) from half a dozen sites in southern Britain where it usually occurs in long grass near water, Alopecosa fabrilis (Critically Endangered) known from two heathland sites in Dorset and Surrey, Arctosa fulvolineata (Near Threatened) from a few saltmarsh sites in southern and eastern England, Arctosa alpigena (Vulnerable) from some 10 sites on mountains above 1000 m in northern Scotland, and Aulonia albimana (Critically Endangered), known from only one grassland site on the Isle of Wight.

 The jumping spiders (Salticidae) are arguably our most distinctive and beautifully marked family of spiders.
-As already noted, their excellent eyes allow them to stalk and capture their prey visually and they are entirely diurnal hunters.
-This is predominantly a family of warm climates and in the tropics and Mediterranean they dominate the spider faunas.
-For example they form 10.3% of the spiders of Spain and 9.6% of those of Italy but account for only 5.8% of the British fauna.
-As with the gnaphosids, a large proportion of our 38 species have a southern distribution, 18 (50%) being more or less confined to an area south of a line between the Wash and the Severn estuary.
-Even some of our commonest species in the southern part of Britain, such as Salticus scenicus, Heliophanus flavipes and Euophrys frontalis, are either very much less widely distributed in or, as in the last species almost absent from, most of Scotland.
+As already noted, their excellent eyesight allows them to stalk and capture their prey visually and they are entirely diurnal hunters.
+This is predominantly a family of warm climates, and in the tropics and Mediterranean they dominate the spider faunas.
+For example, they form 10.3% of the spiders of Spain and 9.6% of those of Italy but account for fewer than 6% of the British fauna.
+As with the gnaphosids, a large proportion of our 38 species have a southern distribution, almost half being more or less confined to an area south of a line between the Wash and the Severn estuary.
+Even some of our commonest species in the southern part of Britain, such as Salticus scenicus, Heliophanus flavipes, and Euophrys frontalis (Cover, middle), are either very much less widely distributed in, or for the last species almost absent from, most of Scotland.
 Like the gnaphosids, many of our jumping spiders are probably near the north-west limit of their distribution in southern England.
 Interestingly, there is a group of six species that are confined in Britain either to shingle or sand dunes in the south but in continental Europe are found in a much wider range of habitats.
-They include Heliophanus auratus, Pseudeuophrys obsoleta, Sitticus inexpectus and Phlegra fasciata.
+They include Heliophanus auratus, Pseudeuophrys obsoleta, Sitticus inexpectus, and Phlegra fasciata.
 It seems probable at least that the warm, dry and open habitats provided by shingle or sand dunes allow them to maintain a foothold in southern Britain by providing micro-climatic conditions similar to those further south in Europe.